SujalAdhikari-Hacker/yt-downloader/README.md

 ## 🚀 About This Project

+> **Note:** Pre-built `YouTubeDownloader.exe` and `ffmpeg.exe` are not included in this repository due to GitHub file size limits.
+You can either download them from the project’s Releases page (when available), or generate your own binaries following the Packaging instructions below.

 I created **YouTubeDownloader** to have a simple, no-fuss desktop tool:

 * Intuitive GUI: paste URL, pick folder, choose resolution & format.